 The first author is thankful to DBT twining project for to carry out the research work.
 The first author is also thankful to Prof. V. Sampath Kumar, Scientist & IBLO, HLAA, Royal Botanic Gardens, Kew for kindly providing the volume of Micronesica volume 18.
-The first author also thankfull to Dr. Kanchi N. Gandhi, Senior Nomenclatural Registrar of the Harvard University Herbaria for the correction of nomenclature during preparation of the manuscript.
 We also thank Additional Director, Central National Herbarium (CAL), Botanical Survey of India, Howrah for permission to consult the herbarium and library.